 Oven Baked Pork Ribs

-Oven Baked Pork Ribs are a delicious and flavorful combination of pork ribs and barbecue sauce.
-The basting sauce is optional.
-If you have your own special homemade barbecue sauce, go ahead and used it.
-In this recipe we used hunts hickory brown sugar barbecue sauce.
-They are preferably done on a hot grill but can be baked in a conventional oven, as well.
-The secret to baking these ribs is a long bake while frequently applying several layers of sauce.
-This dish is perfect accompanied with a side dish such as potatoes, rice, or a fresh garden salad.
+The secret to making these ribs is a long bake while frequently applying several layers of sauce.
+They are perfect accompanied by a side dish such as potatoes, rice, or a fresh garden salad.
 My preferred drink with these ribs is a delightful glass of red wine or a cold beer.
-This dish will be a guaranteed hit for any occasion imaginable.
+This dish will be a guaranteed hit for any occasion.

 - 1 lb whole pork ribs or baby back rib